basho/basho_docs/content/riak/ts/1.5.0/using/writingdata.md

 You can add data via SQL statements either through the [query interface][querying] or via [riak shell][riakshell].
 Basic SQL `INSERT` functionality is available, but more complicated things such as `INSERT...SELECT` or subqueries are not.

+{{% note title="INSERT limitations" %}}
+Writing data via an SQL INSERT statement (as demonstrated below) has been found to be 3-5x slower than using one of our supported clients or the riak shell to insert data.
+We strongly recommend that you only INSERT small data updates and not in a production environment.
+{{% /note %}}

 Here are a couple examples of adding rows from SQL:

 ```sql